Yakuza Kiwami 2: Development

 Yakuza Kiwami 2 was initially leaked on August 24, 2017 via a listing on the Taiwanese PlayStation Store.
 The title was officially announced two days later alongside Yakuza: Like a Dragon, Ryu ga Gotoku Online, and Fist of the North Star: Lost Paradise.
 The game runs on the Dragon Engine which was previously used in Yakuza 6: The Song of Life.
 Several characters were recast for the remake, including Hakuryu as Ryo Takashima, Houka Kinoshita as Wataru Kurahashi, and Yuichi Kimura as Tsutomo Bessho.
 The in-game arcade features playable versions of Virtua Fighter 2 and Virtual On: Cyber Troopers.
-An enhanced port of the game on Nintendo Switch 2, PlayStation 5, Xbox Series X/S and PC, with the latter platform receiving an update on the Steam version (which didn't have Traditional Chinese and Korean languages that were added on the Microsoft Store version), which will feature additional language support, including three new languages to the series, in French, German, Italian, Spanish, Latin American Spanish, Brazilian Portuguese, Russian and Simplified Chinese will be released on November 13, 2025 on Nintendo Switch 2 and December 8 on other platforms.
+An enhanced port of the game on Nintendo Switch 2, PlayStation 5, Xbox Series X/S and PC, with the latter platform receiving an update on the Steam version (which didn't have Traditional Chinese and Korean languages that were added on the Microsoft Store version), running on an updated version of the Dragon Engine, which features additional language support, including a new language to the series, in French, German, Italian, Spanish, Latin American Spanish, Brazilian Portuguese, Russian and Simplified Chinese, as well as pre-rendered cutscenes now running at 60fps, was released on November 13, 2025 on Nintendo Switch 2 and December 8 on other platforms.